 But although he's created another timeline, the problems from Flashpoint come back to haunt Barry and the team, as the mysterious Alchemy — dubbed Doctor Alchemy by Cisco — seems to remember the previous timeline, and is intent on causing all kinds of problems for Team Flash.
 Enter the Rival, again, as Edward Clariss is granted speedster powers by Doctor Alchemy.

-With Iris and Joe not speaking, and Cisco mourning the death of his brother Dante, Barry has a lot to deal with in this post-Flashpoint timeline.
-Then of course there's Julian Albert — played by Tom Felton, Julian is the CSI forced to work in close quarters with Barry, investigating the appearance of human shaped "husks" scattered around the city.
+With Iris and Joe not speaking, the appearance of human shaped "husks" scattered around the city, and Cisco mourning the death of his brother Dante, Barry has a lot to deal with in this post-Flashpoint timeline.

-Barry attempts to solve these problems in Team Flash first by an ill-advised family dinner, before running back through time to reset the timeline again.
-But he doesn't get very far, as Jay Garrick — the Flash from Earth-3 — pulls Barry over for a fatherly scolding, telling Barry that he can't just reset the timeline when something doesn't go his way.
+After attempting to quickly solve these problems, Barry decides to reset the timeline again.
+But he doesn't get far as Jay Garrick — the Flash from Earth-3 — pulls Barry over for a fatherly scolding, telling Barry that he can't just reset the timeline when something doesn't go his way.

-Without backup from the team, Barry tracks the Rival to an old salt mill, but after he finds the new speedster to be more than a match for him, Cisco and the others are forced to step in to save Barry.
-Donning the partially completed Vibe suit, Cisco arrives on the scene, and with help from him the Flash defeats the Rival.
+Without backup from the team, Barry tracks the Rival to an old salt mill, but after he finds the new speedster to be more than a match for him, Cisco dons the partially completed Vibe suit, and with help from him the Flash defeats the Rival.

 The team patch things up, agreeing to move forward and not dwell on their different lives in Flashpoint.
 But Caitlyn doesn't seem as happy as the others, and when she's alone her hand starts to freeze.